Tomato and Onion Salad (Sicilian Style, Never Soggy)

 Ingredients

-- 3 cups medium-sized tomatoes (Campari, Roma, etc.) cut into bite-sized chunks
+- 3 cups medium-sized tomatoes (Campari, Roma, Heirloom, etc.) cut into bite sized wedges

 - ½ red onion thinly sliced